ibm-cloud-docs/watson-knowledge-studio/preannotation.md

     Uses a rule-based model to automatically annotate documents.
 This option is only available if you have created a rule-based model with {{site.data.keyword.knowledgestudioshort}} already.
 If your documents contain common patterns of tokens from which you can derive meaning, this model might be a good choice.
 It can incorporate some of the function of the dictionary pre-annotator if you enable it, by identifying class types for dictionary terms that it finds in the documents also.

 Alternatively, you can upload already-annotated documents, and use them to start training the machine learning model.
 You cannot run a pre-annotator on annotated documents that you upload or the existing annotations will be stripped from the documents and replaced with annotations produced by the pre-annotator only.

-You *can* run a pre-annotator on documents that were added to the ground truth as part of the current workspace.
-Annotations that were added to the documents, reviewed, accepted, and promoted to ground truth within the current workspace are not stripped out.
-{: note}

 ## Running multiple pre-annotators
 {: #running-pre-annotators}